 These, and none can take them from you;

-The final stanza serves to drive the ultimate point of the poem home: there are two separate perspectives to the world.
+The final stanza of ‘Comfort’ serves to drive the ultimate point of the poem home: there are two separate perspectives to the world.
 The first is the one that humans create, the one with societies, cultures, and politics.
-The second one, is the natural world and the divine one.
+The second one is the natural world and the divine one.
 Regardless of what life is like, the speaker preaches, you’re still a very lucky inhabitant of the beautiful planet Earth.
 For the narrator, being alive and being on Earth is all the richness they could ever have asked for.
-When they feel depressed or sad, they retreat into the natural world, and find within it a sense of purpose, of faith, and of love.
-This, to them, is more important than anything else, and is what they say to people who have begun to feel like they will never have or find something similar.
-Regardless of religious affiliation or personal faith, the idea of finding love in nature is a powerful one to keep the spirits high, and the mind in pleasure.
+When they feel depressed or sad, they retreat into the natural world and find within it a sense of purpose, faith, and love.
+This, to them, is more important than anything else and is what they say to people who have begun to feel like they will never have or find something similar.
+Regardless of religious affiliation or personal faith, the idea of finding love in nature is a powerful one to keep the spirits high and the mind in pleasure.